wuhan2020/wuhan2020.github.io/blog/en-us/how-to-join-wuhan2020.md

 ## WUHAN2020 Thoughts and Ideas

-After all the conflicts and innovations we had in the past, we starts to come up with some thoughts and ideas (we welcome further discussions on those subjects):
+After all the conflicts and transformations we had in the past, we starts to come up with some innovative thoughts and ideas (we welcome further discussions on those subjects):

 **1. Wuhan2020 is an open source project, and is aiming at solving real-life issues**